Lending to friends and family

 It may seem quite hard-nosed to insist on a loan agreement when dealing with friends or family, but it is the best way to separate your personal relationship from a financial relationship and to acknowledge that personal ties should not influence or be influenced by financial responsibilities.
 If there is reluctance to use such an agreement then complications exist already!

 A loan agreement sets out the terms of the loan, in particular the amount to be loaned, the interest rate, the dates and duration of the loan, the frequency and value of repayments, any collateral used to secure the loan and under what conditions you will be free to sell or take possession of the collateral.
+We discuss types of loans in a related article.

 Collateral or security